Spatial regionalization based on optimal information compression: Methods

 \subsection{Optimization and model selection}

 Minimization of the description length in Eq.~\ref{eq:DL}, like many other regionalization objectives \cite{duque2007supervised}, is a combinatorial optimization problem that can be approached in a number of ways to obtain an approximate solution.
-Here, we opt for a greedy solution that consists of starting with each unit in its own cluster then iteratively merging the pair of adjacent clusters whose aggregation results in the largest decrease in Eq.~\ref{eq:DL}, until no merges produce a negative change in the description length.
-This merging procedure also has the benefit of naturally ensuring that the partition $\mathcal{P}$ produces only contiguous clusters of units.
+Here, we opt for a greedy solution that consists of starting with each node in its own cluster then iteratively merging the pair of adjacent clusters whose aggregation results in the largest decrease in Eq.~\ref{eq:DL}, until no merges produce a negative change in the description length.
+We consider the two clusters of units $V_k$ and $V_{k'}$ adjacent if and only if there exists a $u\in V_k$ and $v\in V_{k'}$ such that $(u,v)\in E$.
+This merging procedure thus has the benefit of naturally ensuring that the partition $\mathcal{P}$ produces only contiguous clusters of units, since if units $u$ and $v$ end up in the same cluster $V_k$, there must be a path of edges in $E$ that connect $u$ and $v$ such that all nodes along this path are also in $V_k$.

 For any pair of clusters $V_k$ and $V_{k'}$, we can quickly compute the change in Eq.~\ref{eq:DL} that results from their aggregation into a single cluster, $V_{k,k'}$.
-Supposing there are $K$ clusters prior to the proposed merge, the change in description length from merging clusters $V_k$ and $V_{k'}$ is given by
+Supposing there are $K$ clusters prior to the proposed merge, the change in description length from merging $V_k$ and $V_{k'}$ is given by

 Here we have ignored the first two terms in Eq.~\ref{eq:DL}, as these terms change by the same amount across all pairs $k,k'$ and thus do not need to be computed until the optimal pair $k,k'$ is chosen.
 (Whether or not this pair will be merged or the algorithm will terminate does depend on these first two terms, which can be computed in constant time.)
 This expression can be evaluated in $\Ord(n(V_k)+n(V_{k'}))$ time for each pair of clusters $k,k'$.
-Additionally, it only needs to be computed once for each pair of clusters, and can be reused for future iterations of the algorithm if the pair $k,k'$ does not get merged (as long as each newly formed cluster gets a unique label).
-Once no remaining pair of clusters can be merged to reduce the description length ($\Delta \mathcal{L}(k,k')>0$ for all adjacent cluster pairs $V_k,V_{k'}$), the algorithm terminates.
+Additionally, it only needs to be computed once for each pair, and can be reused for future iterations of the algorithm if the pair $k,k'$ does not get merged (as long as each newly formed cluster gets a unique label).
+Once no remaining pair of clusters can be merged to reduce the description length ($\Delta \mathcal{L}(k,k')>0$ for all adjacent pairs $V_k,V_{k'}$), the algorithm terminates.